American Summer: 2014

 who was unarmed,

-and in consecutive moments, Hulk Hogan & it
+and in consecutive moments, Hulk Hogan

-a demon rushing.
+a demon rushing

 It was the last summer of Eric Garner,